 What I’ve described here is but the most minute fraction of what’s been experienced by David Oman, guests, media and many other investigators over the years.

 Does this prove that the ghosts of Sharon Tate, Jay Sebring and the others who died back in 1969 at the location are indeed haunting David’s house?
-Not necessarily.
+ABSOLUTELY NOT..
 Does this even suggest that Sharon or the other victims from August 1969 are hanging around this location having literal conversations with anyone?
 ABSOLUTELY NOT.
 Nor can I say that such a discarnate presence is not there.
 To sum my up my attitude it’s best to fall back onto a great line of dialog uttered by David Duchovny as Fox Mulder in one of the X-Files episodes: “You can talk to god all day and they call that prayer, but when god or the dead talk back, you’re schizophrenic”.
 Enough said, I think I’ve made my point here.

 What can be said without reservation at this time is that the very strong geomagnetic fields which are in constant flux at this location provides a conducive environment which enables such paranormal events to occur on a regular basis.
 If there really are such things as ghosts, spirits, entities, etc., this might be the near perfect environment for such things to function in.
 A place where the inductive coupling between living human beings and the localized environment helps reconstruct and animate the information stored there.
 Sort of like the way the laser in your DVD or CD player allows you to see and hear the information stored in that medium.